This article has links to products and services we love, which we may make commission from.

 Getting to Edinburgh

-• Edinburgh Airlink: This is a bus that offers free wifi and comfortable seating.
-Located just outside the terminal, you won’t have to look hard for it.
+- Edinburgh Airlink: This bus offers free Wi-Fi and comfortable seating.
+It is located just outside the terminal, so you won’t have to look hard for it.
 Pre-book your ticket here.

-• Private airport transfer.
-Take the worry out of waiting in cab lines and have a car pick you and your luggage up, taking you straight to your accommodation.
+- Private airport transfer.
+Take the worry out of waiting in cab lines and have a car pick you up and take your luggage straight to your accommodation.
 Book here.

 Here’s our guide on the best ways to get to Edinburgh from the airport.